-Personal care brand Natracare has launched a petition, calling for supermarkets to change the wording they use in store and online to describe period products.
+Personal care brand Natracare launches petition calling on supermarkets to change the wording they use in-store and online to describe period products.

 Natracare is asking supermarkets and online retailers to follow Countdown’s lead, agreeing that the language used by supermarkets is shaming and excluding.

 Over 11,000 people have signed Natracare’s petition, which states “The use of the terms ‘sanitary products’ or ‘feminine hygiene products’ suggest there is something unsanitary or unhygienic about having a period, when this is not the case.”

 Those who support the campaign include creator of the Guilty Feminist podcast, Deborah Frances-White, period equity campaigner Amika George, and feminist author Daisy Buchanan.
 Online retailer, Big Green Smile, has also announced that they will be changing the wording on their website as a result of the campaign.

 Natracare’s campaign addresses the exclusion of members of the LGBTQ+ community.
 Their petition explains, “The issue with using the words ‘feminine hygiene’ is that it assumes that all people who have periods are feminine.
 This is not the case – trans men and non-binary people can have periods too, and there are plenty of cis women who don’t get periods.”

 Research shows that there is a very real stigma around periods.
 Plan International UK found that 48% of girls in the UK report feeling ‘embarrassed’ about their periods, and this figure rises to 56% when they reach the age of 14.2